 What distinguishes great leaders for me is that they stand for something they believe in, something bigger than the job.
 Mark Carne could easily have retired when he left Shell.
 He had nothing else he needed to prove or do as a business leader.
 But instead he opted to take on the extremely challenging role of Chief Executive of Network Rail because he had a mission.

-A little over a year into his new role I sat down with Mark in his office by Euston Station in London to reflect on his mission, what he had learned in his career and his last year with Network Rail, and who he is now as a leader.
+At the end of 2010 I sat down with Mark in his office by Euston Station in London to reflect on his mission, what he had learned in his career and his last year with Network Rail, and who he is now as a leader.

 This conversation with Mark is the first interview in FirstHuman’s Leadership Showcase called ‘Conscious Leadership’.
 Our intention is to share the thinking and ideas of people we have worked with who we believe both to be extraordinary leaders and people interested in making a difference in the world.
 Our intention is to celebrate and acknowledge greatness while also sharing their life experience that others can learn from – to create a legacy.
 We want it to be rich, vivid and interesting.